ellakoa/postcard-poem/content/posts/washer-woman.md

   used to describe the heavy rain clouds that chase in from the channel and if you get caught outside on one of their wash days you are in for a soaking.
 The old signal box at Folkestone Harbour station before the redevelopment of this area.
-I remember as a child standing on the pier and watching the boat trains arrive at the harbour station, one particular time I saw a girl about my age in a smart coat with a little suitcase by her feet, how exotic I thought as I dreamed about her destination.
+I remember as a child standing on the pier watching the boat trains arrive at the harbour station, one particular time I saw a girl about my age in a smart coat with a little suitcase by her feet, how exotic I thought as I dreamed about her destination.